danijel-huis-4ofthem/TestRepo/docs/IAOrdering.md

 # IAOrdering

-This product contains features related to cart, checkout, payment and thank you page.
+Contains features related to cart, checkout, payment and thank you page:

 *   **Empty cart screen:** When cart is empty it shows recommended products and products of the month.
 It allows user to add products and prescriptions.